 - Shares and other investments

-- Other assets, such as art or jewelry
+- Other valuable assets, such as art or jewellery

-When selecting assets to include in your trust, it’s crucial to consider their value and how they will be managed within the trust.
+When selecting assets to include in your trust, it’s crucial to consider their value, any existing charges or mortgages, and how they will be managed within the trust arrangement.

 Tax Implications of Funding